vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/08/025/07_adhi_yA.md

 title = "07"

 +++
-“your herds” of the publ. tr. should rather be “their herds.”
+“your herds” of the published translation should rather be “their herds.”